canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 To enable these applications we will introduce an intermediary “Xwayland” which translates X11 calls to Wayland ones.
 Each snapped X11 application should have its own X11 server (Xwayland) which then talks Wayland - a far more secure protocol.

 Xwayland will live in the application snap.

+We will first demonstrate how to get a native Wayland application snapped and working.
+This is all relevant to X11 applications, so please bear with us until we return to the subject of Xwayland.

 negative
 : To use fully confined snaps which use Xwayland internally, you will also need a custom build of snapd master with the following patch added: